Tapiwa-1/music-app/README.md

 - Forget Password
 - Logout
 - Add music, Youtube Videos, Posts
--More Features to be added
+- More Features to be added

 ## Project setup